Dance Summer Dance will be August 20 – September 1, 2023

 Young dancers need to be inspired by artists who care deeply about educating the next generation, and who bring current thinking and education about dance to DSD!
 Our faculty has included instructors from the National Ballet School and professional dancers from across Europe and North America.
 They include alumni of Juilliard (NYC), Joffrey Academy of Dance (Chicago), the School of American Ballet (NYC), and the London Contemporary Dance School (UK), among others.

-Faculty for DSD 2022 will include Robert McCollum (Ballet Bob) and Katie MacFarlane teaching ballet, Bridget Lappin and Jacinte Armstrong instructing modern.
-Lessons with visiting artists are to be announced.
-Andrew Dahms will accompany on percussion, delivering African drumming workshops, and Emily Shute will accompany on the keys and provide music theory.
+Faculty for DSD 2022 included Robert McCollum (Ballet Bob) and Katie MacFarlane teaching ballet, UK-based dancer and choreographer Bridget Lappin, and multidisciplinary artist Jacinte Armstrong instructing modern.
+Lessons with visiting artists will be announced.

 “[DSD] brought about the most significant growth I have ever seen in a group of dancers over the two-week period.
 I think this is a result of a supportive atmosphere encouraging exploration and risk-taking, relaxing and fun surroundings …”